tweag/nickel/RATIONALE.md

 section, we'll try to answer the question why Nickel isn't a DSL embedded in, say, Haskell.

-Beside typechecking, the Nix language itself could also be the host of a configuration DSL.
-This is in fact exactly what Nixpkgs and NixOS modules are, a DSL embedded into the Nix language.

 On the front of Infrastructure-as-Code, Pulumi adopted a similar approach: instead of creating their own new deployment language, they chose to leverage known, mature and well-equipped programming languages to write deployments.